Life. It happens to all of us.

-I was shy and quiet as a small child, shy and slightly less quiet as an older one.
+I am the middle child in a big family, too shy to speak as a small child, slightly braver as time went on.
 At Oxford, I think I probably gave the impression of not being shy at all, my insecurity coming across as arrogance.
-I wouldn’t sit down, uninvited, with a group of people so I made it look like I didn’t want to.
-Youth, huh.
+If you’re too scared to join in, just pretend you don’t want to.
+Youth, huh

-But I digress.
 I got married just after I qualified, to another lawyer.
-A year later my husband announced that he didn’t want to be married any more.
+A year later the relationship ended.
 That came as a shock, but not the end of the world.
-Embarrassing, bearing in mind the wedding, the presents, the dress (which I made – sewing remains one of my favourite ways to pass time); sad, in the context of dashed expectations and that it’s hard to be friends with someone you’ve promised to spend your life with.
-But we didn’t have children, we both had jobs, so the split was easy and we did the paperwork ourselves.
+Embarrassing, bearing in mind the wedding, the presents, the dress; sad, in the context of dashed expectations and that it’s hard to be friends with someone you’ve promised to spend your life with.
+But we didn’t have children, we both had jobs, so the split was fairly easy and we did the paperwork ourselves.

-I met someone else and had my children.
-I found looking after them and looking after my career so much of a challenge that I quit the job and almost straight away began to experience that career pessimism, identity anxiety, and plummeting self-confidence that I hear other women in this situation describe.
-I trained in mediation and found that I liked it much more than the law.
+I married again and had two children.
+Wonderful ones, obviously.
+I found looking after them and looking after my career so much of a challenge that I quit the job when my youngest was two and almost straight away began to experience the career pessimism, identity anxiety, and plummeting self-confidence that I hear other women in this situation describe.
+I trained in mediation and discovered that I liked it much more than the law.
 So far so good.
-Kids became teenagers.
-Confidentiality prevents me going into detail – and anyway, objective truth doesn’t really matter.
+Kids became teenagers, an experience not unlike childbirth, painful to go through but quickly forgotten.

 What else?
-People in my life I’ve found difficult, people in my life I’ve found impressive, friends who come and go, and sometimes come back.
-Children’s friends, children’s friends’ parents.
-Family, neighbours, employees (I am a director of a company with my ex husband), teachers, shop assistants, pension advisors, call centre workers.
+People in my life I’ve found impressive, people I’ve found difficult, friends who come and go, and sometimes come back.
+Family, neighbours, children, colleagues, teachers, employees, shop assistants, pension advisors, call centre workers.
 And clients.
 You.
 Organisations, and individuals.
 You qualify me to do this work.
 I learn from you, your experience of the world, your expression of that experience, where you take it and what you do.

 It’s wonderful, this work.
 And that’s the other thing that qualifies me.
-I love it, in a way I’ve never loved my work before.
-At last.
-I found you.
+I love it.